microchip-pic-avr-examples/pic18f57q43-unique-identifier-mplab-melody/README.md

 ## Operation

-When the cnano board is programmed, the firmware reads the MUI and stores it in an array.
+When the curiosity nano board is programmed, the firmware reads the MUI and stores it in an array.
 Every time the push button (SW0) is pressed, the MUI is printed on the UART which can be observed on the Data Visualizer.
 The LED state toggles every time the push button is pressed for visual confirmation.

 <img src="images/data_visualizer.png" width = "800"><br>